AKASHAorg/akasha-docs/docs/tutorials/sdk-tutorials/create-a-profile.md

 ---
-sidebar_position: 82
+sidebar_position: 821
-sidebar_label: SDK Tutorials
+sidebar_label: Create A Profile
 ---

-# SDK Tutorials
+# Create A Profile

 :::caution
 This page is still being actively updated.
 Please watch out for changes